svanderbleek/twpgtwp/README.md

 Memory-Optimality for Non-Blocking Containers
 BBQ: A Block-based Bounded Queue for Exchanging Data and Profiling A Generalized Modality for Recursion
+A general framework for combining diagrammatic and symbolic problem solving Is Universal Computation a Myth?
+Automated Theorem Proving in Euler Diagram Systems Speedith A reasoner for spider diagrams

 ## Binary Analysis